 Most people expect to experience side effects when receiving treatment.
 However, it is often surprising to survivors that some side effects may linger beyond the treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Long-term and late effects can include both physical and emotional changes.

-Talk with your doctor about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
+Talk with your medical provider about your risk of developing such side effects based on the type of cancer, your individual treatment plan, and your overall health.
 If you had a treatment known to cause specific late effects, you may also have certain physical examinations, scans, or blood tests to help find and manage them.
 For example, people who had radiation therapy should have their thyroid function checked regularly.

 It is important that people receive early evaluation by a speech pathologist and other members of the health care team to start specific treatment programs and avoid later problems.
 Supportive care to manage symptoms and maintain nutrition during treatment may also be recommended.
 Some people may need to learn new ways to eat or prepare food.